apache/arrow/docs/source/cpp/compute.rst

 Containment tests
 ~~~~~~~~~~~~~~~~~

-This functions return the indices at which elements match a predicate
+This function returns the indices at which array elements are non-null and non-zero.

 +-----------------------+-------+-----------------------------------+----------------+---------------------------------+-------+
 | Function name         | Arity | Input types                       | Output type    | Options class                   | Notes |